 Perosino’s letter was based on an incorrect interpretation of Allergan’s AFML policy, however.
 In actuality, Allergan’s policy required that an employee be terminated, once the employee has been approved for Long Term Disability (“LTD”) benefits.
 But Perosino mistakenly believed that Allergan’s policy required that an employee be terminated, once the date that the employee becomes eligible for LTD benefits has passed.
 At no point did Glynn apply for LTD benefits; and neither party disputed that Glynn could have returned to work with reasonable accommodation.

-The day after his termination, Glynn sent a letter to Allergan's Human Resources Department, protesting the decision to terminate him and stating that he never applied for LTD benefits and that he could work in any position that did not require driving.
+The day after his termination, Glynn sent a letter to Allergan’s Human Resources Department, protesting the termination decision, stating that he never applied for LTD benefits, and reiterating that he could work in any position that did not require driving.

 Allergan did not reinstate Glynn.
 He subsequently sued Allergan, alleging, among other things, disability discrimination.